US$4,949.00raised of $50,000.00 goal goal

 The space we could afford is off the beaten path, to say the least, so it took time for people to find us.
 One thing we didn’t realize about Summit County is how the population fluctuates throughout the year.
 While there are ‘summer people’ and ‘winter people,’ these don’t account for many of the visitors.
 Many visitors come annually, and stay for a short time, for instance, being here every year in the second week of February or the third week of July.
 In order to thrive, we didn’t just have to establish ourselves with the locals, visitors from the front range, and the people who come here for 1 to 3 months at a time, but also with the people who are here for 1 week every year.
 (We are still making new friends among front-range visitors and regular short-term visitors and receive wonderful reviews all the time).

-Another challenge in Summit County:the population is growing and more condos and high-end second homes are being built—some very close to Café ProFusion, — but workforce housing is not keeping pace.
-Several businesses have recently closed due to the inability to find staff.Our solution:‘Family Style Supper Boxes’ that allow to-go or delivered food = increased sales and no increase in staffing costs.
+While the population of Summit County is growing, and more condos and high-end second homes are being built—some very close to Café ProFusion, workforce housing is not keeping pace.
+Several businesses have recently closed due to the inability to find staff.
+We have a great crew, and our move to being open weekends throughout the slow seasons would help us to retain them.

 Despite the tough location and unique (for Summit County) food, Café ProFusion has prevailed.
 However, being undercapitalized at the start has resulted in some debt and also made it near impossible to develop good cash reserves or working capital.
 This leaves us no funds for marketing and advertising – imperative aspects for such a business.
 These options require working capital that we don’t have at this point.

 Become part of the team that l helps us get to this…and don’t forget to come see us.
 Every donor becomes a “family” member and gets a tasting sample when you stop by!
 No contribution is too small!